davibennun/laravel-push-notification/README.md

 This package is wrapps [Notification Package] and adds some flavor to it.

 ####Usage advice
-This package should be used with [Laravel Queues], so pushes dont blocks the use and are processed in the background, meaning a better flow.
+This package should be used with [Laravel Queues], so pushes dont blocks the user and are processed in the background, meaning a better flow.